techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 #### Enter visceral feelings

 I'm not sure why, but to me, I was fairly disappointed and embarrassed at the idea that our team lacked some form of an on-boarding process.
 For one, I felt badly for the person who joined our team, and in this particular case, one who was and still is new to the country.
-Not only did we fail at providing a hospitable introduction, but at the same time, it felt like we could have done way better job at identifying the huge ambassadorial responsibilities of welcoming someone new to our country.
+Not only did we fail at providing a hospitable introduction, but at the same time, it felt like we could have done a way better job at identifying the huge ambassadorial responsibilities of welcoming someone new to our country.

 So on last Tuesday, after I had helped the interns downstairs with some user testing on a prototype, I returned back to my desk to see that our new team member had joined our space.
 He was situated directly across from me at our dev pod, and was working on his brand new Macbook.
 I said hello, then continued to proceed with my own work.